 (<3 years)

-Medium The Company's operating sites are locating in Taiwan, China, and other countries/regions in Southeast Asia, namely Singapore, Thailand, Philippines, Vietnam, Malaysia; While our vendors are located in the United States (mainly), Germany, the Netherlands, and China.
-Given the wide range of operating locations, the Company and its upstream vendor will face changes in extreme temperatures, among which heat waves may cause blackout/energy rationing, transportation interruptions, reduced working days, and physical damage to infrastructure.
-Losses from business interruptions, resulting in reduced sales revenue and increased operating costs (repair or replacement of operating equipment):
+1. The Goup's operating sites are locating in Taiwan, China, and other countries/regions in Southeast Asia, namely Singapore, Thailand, Philippines, Vietnam, Malaysia; While our vendors are located in the United States (mainly), Germany, the Netherlands, and China.
+Given the wide range of operating locations, the Group and its upstream vendor will face changes in extreme temperatures, among which heat waves may cause blackout/energy rationing, transportation interruptions, reduced working days, and physical damage to infrastructure.

 1. Blackouts or energy rationing may occur due to severe weather, which could result in operating losses.